erraticmotion/mongo/README.md

 # Mongo

-Mongo, Ruby and Go development
+Mongo development using Ruby and Go

 ## Install Mongo BD